mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

-# Alamofire, AlamofireObjectMapper and Realm demo project
+# Alamofire & Realm Demo

 This is a step-by-step walkthrough of my talk at **CocoaHeads Sthlm, April 2017**, where I demonstrated how to use `Alamofire 4` and `AlamofireObjectMapper` to pull